stanleywanjau/project-phs1/README.md

 ```
 or by downloading a ZIP file of the code

-or by viewing it in the github page
+or by viewing it in the github page using https://stanleywanjau.github.io/project-phs1/

 2. The repository, if downloaded as a .zip file will need to be extracted to your preferred location.